alfredrc/beeping-docs/docs/es/projects/projects.md

-# How it works
+# Projects

 !!!
-Note "How it works"
+Note "Projects"
     **Sshhhhh...** we are working on this page.
     **Meanwhile**, you can think about how to solve this problem.